 a.
-A demand-controlled ventilation (DCV) system regulates the outdoor air ventilation rate to keep CO_2 levels less than the thresholds specified in the table below, at the maximum intended occupancy:

-Tier Threshold Threshold Points

-1 900 ppm OR 500 ppm above outdoor levels 1

-2 750 ppm OR 350 ppm above outdoor levels 2
+A demand-controlled ventilation (DCV) system regulates the outdoor air ventilation rate to keep CO2 levels less than the thresholds specified in the table below, at the maximum intended occupancy: Threshold Threshold Points 900 ppm OR 500 ppm above outdoor levels 1 750 ppm OR 350 ppm above outdoor levels 2 b.

-b.
 Carbon dioxide is measured at the return air diffusers or in the breathing zone at least 3.3 ft away from doors, windows, air supply diffusers or occupants.
 At least one sensor is used for each occupancy zone (or per air handling unit, if a single zone is served by multiple air handling units).
 If the occupancy density/pattern/usage is substantially different in two adjacent areas, each area must be considered a separate zone.

-Part 2: Improve Ventilation Effectiveness

-Displacement ventilation system

-The project uses a displacement ventilation system in at least 90% of regularly occupied spaces, with one of the following as a basis for design:

-- a.
-ASHRAE Guidelines RP-949.9 - b.
-ASHRAE 62.1-2019, "Stratified Air Distribution Systems (Section 6.2.1.2.1).10 - c.
-REHVA Guidebook No. 01 (Displacement Ventilation in non-industrial premises).11
+Part 2: Improve Ventilation Effectiveness All Spaces: Displacement ventilation system The project uses a displacement ventilation system in at least 90% of regularly occupied spaces, with one of the following as a basis for design: a.
+ASHRAE Guidelines RP-949.9 b.
+ASHRAE 62.1-2019, "Stratified Air Distribution Systems (Section 6.2.1.2.1).10 c.
+REHVA Guidebook No. 01 (Displacement Ventilation in non-industrial premises).
+11 AND Personalized ventilation system For at least 50% of workstations, the following requirements are met: a.

-OR------

-AND Personalized ventilation system

-For at least 50% of workstations, the following requirements are met:

-a.
 Outdoor air is supplied in the breathing zone, with an airspeed of no greater than 50 fpm at the occupant's head.10 b.
-The return air diffusers are located more than 9.8 ft above the floor.10

-A07 Operable Windows

-Part 2: Manage Window Use
+The return air diffusers are located more than 9.8 ft above the floor.
+10 A07 Operable Windows This project is designed to meet the parts selected below: Part 2: Manage Window Use All Spaces: Window operation are suitable for opening windows:

-Window operation

-Indicator lights at windows (at least one per room with windows) cue occupants when the conditions outside are suitable for opening windows:

-a. $PM{2.5}$: 15 μg/m3 or lower.
+WELL WELL v2, Q3 2020 Engineer's Letter of Assurance Page 4 of 11 a. $PM{2.5}$: 15 μg/m3 or lower.